 01 August 2018

-We have an ICRU project to study digital logic design tools for students who are blind or have low vision.
+We have an ICRU project to develop digital logic design tools to be used by students who are blind or have low vision.